 3. So if I miss worshipping with my brothers and sisters in Christ on Sundays, it's not really a big deal.

 4. Therefore, I am not required to assist at Mass on Sundays.

-Unfortunately, the jump from "1" to "2" doesn't prove what a relationship with Christ entails.
-Not to mention, the jump from "3" to "4" is untenable, because who has decided it's "not really a big deal", and who has decided this requirement?
+Unfortunately, the jump from "1" to "2" does not prove what a relationship with Christ entails.
+Not to mention, the jump from "3" to "4" is untenable, because who has decided it's "not really a big deal"?
+Furthermore, who has decided that we are not obligated to keep the Third Commandment, "Observe the Sabbath day, to keep it holy"?
 This is the problematic thought process we've received from many Evangelical Christians; it's seeped into the practice of more than a few Catholics who no longer feel it's necessary to corporately worship each Sunday and holy day.
 As Patrick Madrid puts it in his book Any Friend of God's Is a Friend of Mine:

 "Me and Jesus" Christianity isn't biblical"